USRSE/usrse25/pages/attend/travel.md

 ## Getting to Philadelphia

 * The Philadelphia International Airport (PHL) is about 10 miles (15-35 minutes by car, depending on traffic) from the conference hotel.
 * The Philadelphia Amtrak train station is 2.5 miles from the conference hotel.
 * Newark Liberty International Airport (EWR) is about 80 miles (75-100 minutes by car, depending on traffic) from Philadelphia.
+* The Baltimore/Washington International Airport (BWI) is about 100 miles from Philadelphia and may offer less expensive flights from some parts of the country.
+Reasonable train options connect Baltimore and Philadelphia.
 * The hotel does NOT have an airport shuttle.
 * The daily parking rate at the hotel is $60.
 There are additional parking garages approximately a half-mile from the hotel.